sajjadGG/book-python/basics/control-flow/expressions.rst

 * Filename: controlflow_conditional_expression.py
 * Complexity: medium
 * Lines of code to write: 25 lines
-* Estimated time of completion: 21 min
+* Estimated time: 21 min

 English:
     #.
 Use data from "Given" section (see below)